-What's the Difference Between Landscape Architects and Civil Engineers?
+Landscape Architects vs Civil Engineers?

 Landscape Architect Job Duties

-Landscape architects design landscapes for things such as residential areas, public parks and playgrounds, golf courses, gardens and college campuses.
-They design these areas to be both beautiful and functional.
-Landscape architects must devise a plan for the site they are working with, taking into consideration the reason for the project as well as available funds.
+Landscape architects' duties involve the planning and initial development of public locales.
+They design areas to be both beautiful and functional and to fit within the environment where they are set.
+These professionals must devise a plan for the site they are working with, taking into consideration the reason for the project as well as available funds.